 Eating keto foods has always worked very well for me because I love meat and veggies.
 That being said, every now and again, I find myself craving something light and fluffy to round out my meal.

 That’s when I whip up a batch of these delicious Keto croissants!
 They’re lightly seasoned, gluten free, and the perfect way to complement pretty much any meal.

 You can serve them plain or add a little butter for a bite that’s sure to put a smile on your face.
 Sometimes, I’ll even toss mine in the oven for a few minutes so I can enjoy them hot and fresh!

 I also think this simple recipe is fun to make.
 You’ll mix the dough, roll it out, cut it into triangles, and then you get to roll up each crescent.
 From there, just toss them in the oven for about 15 minutes.

 Did I mention that you only need nine ingredients for this recipe?
 And all of them are pretty standard for any Keto kitchen.
 That means you can throw together a batch of Keto croissants any time you’re craving something fluffy and delicious!

-Croissants, or crescent rolls, can be prepared lots of ways.
-The nutrition is going to vary based on whether you’re looking at a freshly-baked roll at a local bakery or the kind you pop out of a can and bake.
+Croissants, or crescent rolls, can be prepared in lots of ways.
+The nutrition is going to vary based on whether you’re looking at a freshly baked roll at a local bakery or the kind you pop out of a can and bake.

-For comparison, we’ll take a look at Pillsbury refrigerated crescent roll dough.
+For comparison, we’ll take a look at Pillsbury's refrigerated crescent roll dough.
 These turn out pretty small, but each one will still contain 12 grams of carbohydrates.